jmsdnns/omnitool/README.md

 127.0.0.1:2200
 ```

-Once that's in place, you can use Omnitool to run commands on machine groups in parallel by supplying the group name with the `-g` argument.
+You have to make it by hand for now, but once that's in place, you can use Omnitool to run commands on machine groups in parallel by supplying the group name with the `-g` argument.

 ```
 $ omnitool -g vagrants run "ls -l"